 In case you have no idea where you are, welcome to The Border Collective, where any question you’ve got on internships, resumes, or careers in the PH can and will be answered.
 I’m Justine, founder and writer of all things here.

 Self-Improvement is a sub-category of Resource where I share little life hacks I’ve learned over the course of my internships (and probably early work years), so that you guys have an idea of how someone as lazy as me got to where I am today.

 It’s not meant to be some sort of bible, but instead a real account of what works for my day-to-day.
-I’d never recommend something I didn’t try out myself, because I think people who do that should be burned at the stake.
+I’d never recommend something I didn’t try out myself.

 Hope you read something useful, til the next time I write something, bye~

 Join TBC’s private email list to know the best resources for

 - Figuring out what your dream job is

 - Making the right connections without coming off as a user, an idiot, or a soulless drone